exercism/kotlin/concepts/numbers/about.md

 val lightSpeed = 3.0e8 // scientific notation (units of m/s)
 ```

-Hexadecimal and binary literals are conventional: `0x7F` and `0b100101` respectively.
+Hexadecimal and binary literals are the same as in many languages: `0x7F` and `0b100101` respectively.
 Octal literals are not supported in Kotlin.

 ## Arithmetic